automationiberia/casc-demo/README.md

     MANUALLY IN PRO (only if you didn't by the playbook):

-    1. Go to PRO Controller and open superadmin CasC_AAP_Workflow
+    1. Go to PRO Controller and open CASC-ORG CasC_AAP_Workflow
     2. Copy the content of "Webhook URL" and "Webhook Key"
     3. Go to Gitlab -> Settings -> Webhooks
     4. Paste the content of "Webhook URL" and "Webhook Key" in the gaps "URL" and "Secret Content"